DaveWM/ngWizard/README.md

 | `required-step-number` | integer | The step that is required before this step can be navigated to (0 indexed). |
 | `entered` | function | Function  to call when this step is entered. |
 | `animation` | string | Determines the type animation for entering this step.
 By default, you can choose `slide`, `zoom` or `fade-in`.
 If you want to add your own animations, you can add them in css [as in the angular documentation](https://docs.angularjs.org/api/ng/directive/ngShow#animations).|

+## Using a custom template

+To change how the wizard is displayed, you need to override the `ngWizardTemplate.html` template in `$templateCache`.
+The default template can be found at `src/ngWizardTemplate.html`.
+For more information, please see the [angularjs $templateCache documentation.](https://docs.angularjs.org/api/ng/service/$templateCache)

 ## Dependencies
 ngWizard has dependencies on: